Thallous chloride tl 201 (By injection)

 - Do not breastfeed for 2 weeks after you receive this medicine.

 - You may receive a medicine to make your heart beat faster.
 This is called a pharmacologic stress test.
 The stress test is used together with the planar scintigraphy or SPECT scan to show how well your heart muscle works when it is stressed.
-Talk to your doctor if you have questions about this test.

 - You will be exposed to radiation when you receive this medicine.
 Talk to your doctor if you have any questions about this.